Bounding the resources for thermalizing many-body localized systems: Supplementary Note 1: Collisional master equation and random unitary channels

-In this section, we consider a large class of dynamical processes involving $n$ subsystems (for example, particles or molecules), where each of the subsystems has a given probability in time of interacting with another one (or with more than one at a time), and the interaction is fully general as long as it conserve the total energy.
+In this section, we consider a large class of dynamical processes involving $n$ subsystems (for example, particles or molecules), where each of the subsystems has a given probability in time of interacting with another one (or with more than one at a time), and the interaction is fully general as long as it conserves the total energy.
 For simplicity, below we only consider two-body interactions, but extending the setting to $k$-body interactions is straightforward.
 Any such process can be described by the following master equation,

 where $\rho_n(t)$ is the state of the $n$ subsystems at time $t$, and $\lambda_{i,j} > 0$ is the rate at which the interaction $U_{i,j}$ between the $i$-th and $j$-th subsystem occurs.
 Each interaction is energy preserving, that is, $\left[ U_{i,j}, H^{(n)} \right] = 0$, where $H^{(n)}$ is the Hamiltonian of the global system.
 In the case in which only two-body interactions are present in the above equation, the total number of different unitaries is $N = \frac{1}{2} n (n-1)$.
 In the following, we re-label the two indices $i,j$ with a single one $k = i,j$ taking values between $1$ and $N$.
+At any given time $t > 0$, we show in the next section that the solution of the above process has the form